 If an association is unable to meet quorum requirements, then the meeting cannot proceed because any decisions taken from that point will be null and void and illegal.

-To pass a vote on certain issues, the association board might require more than a quorum.
-For instance, most HOA bylaws require a 2/3 majority to remove a board member.
+To pass a vote on certain issues, the association might require more than a quorum.
+For instance, HOA bylaws may require a 2/3 majority to remove a board member.

 What about renters?

-Should renters have voting rights just because they live within the association community?
+Should renters have voting rights since they live within the association community?
 Not necessarily.
-Most HOAs don’t offer voting rights to renters and the legal right to vote is reserved only for unit owners, especially when it comes to HOA board elections and other important issues.
+Most HOAs don’t offer voting rights to renters; the legal right to vote is reserved only for unit owners, especially when it comes to HOA board elections and other significant issues.

 HOA election results can be challenged due to a number of factors.
-For instance, if the HOA doesn’t provide proper notice prior to the meeting according to its bylaws, or when there aren’t enough members to reach a quorum.
+For instance, elections can be challenged if the HOA doesn’t provide proper notice prior to the meeting, or if there aren’t enough members to reach a quorum.

-To contest an election result, one would have to file a petition with the court and follow the process provided by state legislation.
-Of course, the HOA might have its own recourse for such matters, but this depends on the way in which the association operates.
+To contest an election result, on owner would have to file a petition with the court and follow the process provided by state legislation.
+Of course, the HOA might have its own recourse for such matters, but each party will have a fair opportunity to present their case.

 Should a community member wish to change an aspect of the association’s voting rules, they’d have to follow the requisite process.
-Usually, it starts with a special meeting but it depends on individual association bylaws.
+Usually, it starts with a special meeting, but it depends on individual association rules.

-In most cases, the dissatisfied member must first make a suggestion to the Board of Directors who will add the amendment to a special meeting notice.
-An amendment of this magnitude requires majority approval and members must be given enough time to process the information and ask questions if they want to.
+In most cases, the dissatisfied member must first make a suggestion to the board.
+From there, board members will add the amendment to a special meeting notice.
+An amendment of this magnitude requires majority approval, and members must be given enough time to process the information and ask questions if they want to.

-Usually, all of the relevant information regarding HOA voting is contained within the community bylaws and CC&R documents.
+Usually, all of the relevant information regarding HOA voting is contained within the community’s governing documents.
 But, it always helps to provide members with a refresher in the form of educational e-flyers, email newsletters and public notices on voting procedures prior to an election or an important meeting.